 - Bilingual Bonus: After Life finds out that New Death has stopped the cycle of reincarnation, she furiously mutters in French as she assembles the Kiss of Life, the artifact meant to stop him.Life: HE DID WHAT?!
 He's willing to snatch my entire purpose from ME?!
 Après tout ce que j'ai fais pour ce garçon, après tout ce que j'ai fais pour lui.
 Non mais c'est pas possible, ce n'est pas possible.
 Non ça me... ça m'infurie complètement!
 Mais c'est pas possible!
 Translation

 - Bus Crash: The Waving Snail makes a return... as a skeleton alongside the remains of Me-Mow, Mr. Pig and Lemongrab.
+Of course since this is decades after the end of the series, a lot of people have passed away.

 - Disney Death: New Death's goons destroy Joshua and Margaret's home, leaving Finn to believe they and Jermaine have died (again).
 However, they were just captured by New Death.